jvineis/get-ncbi-genomes/README.md

     ls *gz | cut -f 1,2,3 -d _ > sample-names.txt
     conda activate anvio-6.2
     sbatch x_gen-contigsdb.shx

+# Next you will want to run the anvio command that will return summary statistics for each of your MAGs in a single table.
+But first you will need to build an externa genomes txt file.
+The steps for this process are outlined below.

+    ls *.db | sed 's/\.db//g' | sed 's/\./_/g' > 1
+    ls *.db > 2
+    paste 1 2 > external-genomes.txt

+#### add the text below to the top of the external-genomes.txt file

+    name	contigs_db_path

+#### run the command to summarize the MAGs

+    sbatch x_get-genome-summaries.shx

-# Once this porcess is complete, you can run the gtdbtk taxonomy caller as outlined by the steps below including 1) build a file that contains the path and name for each MAG required by gtdbtk 2) run the gtdbtk pipeline.
+# Once this porcess is complete, you might want to run the gtdbtk taxonomy caller as outlined by the steps below including 1) build a file that contains the path and name for each MAG required by gtdbtk 2) run the gtdbtk pipeline.

     conda deactivate
     conda activate gtdbtk